Mons First Shot Monument

 Messines New Zealand Memorial

-A remains of a German bunker stands near the edge of the new Zealand Memorial in Messines.
+A remains of a German bunker stands near the edge of the New Zealand Memorial in Messines.
 The bunker defended against the attack coming up the ridge from the distance.

 Messines Ireland Peace Tower